ZsgsDesign/Zhihu_Badly_Good/README.md

 `zhihu.sql` contains all the answers I get,this is great for those who are lazy to get the data.

-If you want to have a fresh start, try build a new database from sketch:
+If you want to have a fresh start, try build a new database from sketch using UTF8MB4:
 ```
 SET NAMES utf8mb4;
 SET FOREIGN_KEY_CHECKS = 0;